If You’re Not Already Hair Cycling, It’s Time to Try the TikTok Hair-Care TrendDecember 21, 2023

 There are also scalp health benefits to hair cycling.
 “Some products may cause buildup or irritation of the scalp even if they may be nourishing the hair, while others can help to clear the debris and treat the scalp,” she says.
 Switching between products allows you to find a balance.

-For a simple hair-cycling routine, Ferrara recommends keeping your shower stocked with both products that promote nourishment and shine, as well as products that strengthen and repair damage.
+For a simple hair-cycling routine, Ferrara recommends keeping your shower stocked with products that promote nourishment and shine, as well as products that strengthen and repair damage.
 For strengthening and repairing, she suggests the Olaplex no. 4 Shampoo and no. 5 Conditioner.
-We also like the Carol’s Daughter Born to Repair Shampoo and Conditioner.
+We recommend the Garnier Fructis Hair Filler Strength Repair System, which consists of a pre-shampoo treatment, a shampoo, a conditioner and a hair serum.
+The entire system works to repair broken bonds, providing impressive inner strength and visible hair transformation.

 When it comes to styling, be sure to use a heat protectant regardless of your hair type.
 Then, if you have straight hair, you can add in a volumizing spray and if you have curly hair, opt for a curling aid.